viig99/viig99.github.io/content/docs/work-experience/_index.md

 ### *June 2015 - Aug 2017* - *Bangalore, IN*
 {{< /columns >}}
 - Recommendation & ranking for users by clustering restaurants into latent topics space and finding top-n using a custom scoring functions built into node.js.
-Achieved <200ms response times over a set of 1 million restaurants per user.
+Achieved <200ms latency over a set of 1 million restaurants per user.
 (Fast heuristic approach for cold start case similar to Netflix).
-- Loyalty and rewards platform with second price ad bidding for banks (pilot done with Royal Bank of Scotland).
+- Loyalty and rewards platform with second price ad bidding for banks (pilot run with Royal Bank of Scotland).

 {{< columns >}}